brlol/RedeskyNew/README.md

 .js files are scripts.
 Other files are configurations.
 # Current Version: RedeskyNewV5
-RedeskyNewV6 tommorow maybe
+RedeskyNewV6 release!
 # Changelog
-Updates in V5:
+Updates in V6:
+- Better and improved velocity
-- New velocity (not 0% but usually doesn't flag)
+- Better Killaura (without the AAC strafe and doesn't flag)
-- Chams
-- Improved Aura
-- Scaffold flags less (make sure you hold the block when scaffolding)
-- TargetHUD (it's garbage but I might make a custom script for it)
-- LongJump is reusable now (because of not flagging velocity, still has a 30-40 second cooldown and if you flag you can't use it)
+- Fixed scaffold speeding up when going close to players
+- Turned off targetHUD because it was bad and it glitched the real HUD.

 **Example:** https://www.youtube.com/watch?v=LCZTUI4X_dc
 # Usage